 - Sift the flour, cocoa powder and baking powder in a large bowl.
 Add sugar & salt.
 Mix until all ingredients are well combined.

 - Pour in the oil, milk and add eggs.
-Using a wooden spoon, combine all the ingredients until you get nice smooth batter.
+Using a wooden spoon, combine all the ingredients until you get a nice smooth batter.
 Pour in wine – a small amount at a time.
 After each addition, mix well.
-Line 2 round cake tins with baking paper (The tins should be 20cm/8inch wide.
-If using one 20cm/8inch cake tin, then this has to be at least 15cm/6 inch high).
+Line 2 round cake tins with baking paper (The tins should be 8 inches/20 centimeters wide).

 - Pour in the mixture and place in a preheated oven.
-Bake at 180 Celsius/ 350 Fahrenheit for 30 minutes or until an inserted skewer comes out clean.
+Bake at 350° Fahrenheit/180° Celsius for 30 minutes or until an inserted skewer comes out clean.

 - Cool completely.
 Trim off the top part if necessary.